Celebrate Veterans on Independence Day

 - Veterans of all eras are honored at the Hillsborough County Veterans Memorial Park & Rear Admiral LeRoy Collins Jr. Museum, 3602 Highway 301 N.

-- Construction of the Veterans Services Resource Center is underway at the park.
+- Construction of the Veterans Resource Center is underway at the park.
 When completed, the facility will offer a one-stop shop for services for local Veterans.

 - Veterans, their dependents, and survivors can apply for a range of benefits, including disability compensation and pension assistance.
 Learn more about the Department of Consumer and Veteran Services.